gitter-badger/ip-geo/README.md

 IP GEO

-Get geolocation information from an IPV4.
+Get geolocation information from an IPV4 or IPV6.

 Install